 - An alternative scheme, known as air capture, actively filters CO2 out of the atmosphere.
 It has the advantage of that it can be deployed widely (i.e., it isn't necessary to place it at or near the source of emissions), and because it acts on ambient CO2 levels, it could in principle be used to lower CO2 concentrations as well as stabilize them.
 It has the disadvantage of being far less efficient (and more expensive) than methods such as CCS which act on concentrated streams of CO2 emission.

-- A number of other geoengineering schemes that fall under the category of solar radiation management instead attempt to decrease the incoming shortwave radiation by placing reflective sulphate aerosols, or reflecting mirrors, in the lower stratosphere, or by decreasing the albedo of Earth's surface.
+- A number of other geoengineering schemes that fall under the category of solar radiation management instead attempt to decrease the incoming shortwave radiation by placing reflective sulfate aerosols, or reflecting mirrors, in the lower stratosphere, or by decreasing the albedo of Earth's surface.

-- Stratospheric sulphate aerosol injection might be a relatively inexpensive option for offsetting greenhouse warming, but suffers a number of potential undesirable side-effects, including inhomogeneous temperature changes that could actually lead to even more warming in certain regions like the Arctic, possible decreases in continental precipitation, worsening of ozone depletion, and other potentially harmful chemical side-effects.
+- Stratospheric sulfate aerosol injection might be a relatively inexpensive option for offsetting greenhouse warming, but suffers a number of potential undesirable side-effects, including inhomogeneous temperature changes that could actually lead to even more warming in certain regions like the Arctic, possible decreases in continental precipitation, worsening of ozone depletion, and other potentially harmful chemical side-effects.
 Other schemes for radiation management avoid some of these complications, but are likely to be highly expensive or impractical.

 - Another scheme known as oceanic iron fertilization seeks to stem the buildup of CO2 in the atmosphere by adding iron to regions where marine phytoplankton productivity is primarily limited by this nutrient, thus potentially speeding the uptake of atmospheric CO2 by the ocean.
 Initial experiments have shown no clear evidence however of increased deep ocean carbon burial, calling into question the efficacy of the scheme.
-Possible unintended consequences include increasing the competitive advantage of harmful plankton such as those which cause red tides.
+Possible unintended consequences include increasing the competitive advantage of harmful plankton, such as those which cause red tides.

 - In general, geoengineering schemes appear to be fraught with potential uncertainties, harmful known and perhaps unknown side effects.
-The law of unintended consequences would appear to apply to many if not all schemes that have been proposed.
+The law of unintended consequences would appear to apply to many, if not all schemes that have been proposed.

 Reminder - Complete all of the lesson tasks!